mustafa-ahmed-009/StorePro/README.md

-# **Freelance Project – Full Store Management App Using Flutter**
+# **StorePro– Full Store Management App Using Flutter**

+⚠️ **Disclaimer:** This version of the code does not include all features, as the full version is a paid product.

-I’d like to share my first freelance project!
+I’d like to share my recent freelance project!
 This project is a **complete store management application** built with **Flutter**.

 ## **Project Details:**